ibricchi/iberiajs/README.md

 $end$
 ```

 The body will be evaluated and the result will be treated as a string by default, but an optional type can be specified to overrule that.
+By default the after any modifiers, the body of a string will have the whitespace at begining and end trimmed.

 Types are:
 * string